ollama/ollama/README.md

-# Ollama Web UI 👋
+# Ollama Web UI: A User-Friendly Web Interface for Chat Interactions 👋

 ChatGPT-Style Web Interface for Ollama 🦙